 The file that contains a record of significant system events or messages.
-The ASCC control and satellite daemons maintain log files on every node on which they run.
 The Wizard Tools, the RMS base monitor, and RMS detectors each maintain their own log files as well.

 Management Information Base

 A hierarchical database of information about the local network device.
 The database is maintained by network management software such as an SNMP agent.